 KEEPIN’ IT REAL

 I know quitting your job is not reasonable for many people.
 I really lucked out because I have an extremely supportive and encouraging husband, Kyle, who believes in me more than I believe in myself at times!
 He is currently financially supporting us while I navigate the start of Tiny Curl and set a good pace for myself.
-We also don’t have any kids to support (just 4 cat babies), which I know makes life infinitely more simple.

 BUT, I feel strongly that with a bit of work and will, everyone can start living the creative life they want NOW.
 Even carving away an hour a day for a creative practice will add up.
 And if you feel you don’t have enough time in your life, like I did, there are always ways to make changes!
 Just do you and do what feels right for your life.